 The first time your dog becomes ill, you imagine the worst scenario.
 As you push this thought away, you believe you can cope if something goes wrong.
 When it happens, the realization that your wonderful friend has gone is unbearable.

 Our Personal Experience With Titan

 Titan, our Blue Heeler, had several life-threatening experiences over his 15 years with us.
 He was poisoned twice.
-The first time was from a neighbors mouse that died from snail bait.
-The second time happened when he fetched a stick on the beach that the vet believes was used to stab a poisoned fish.
+The first time was from a neighbour's mouse that died from snail bait.
+The second time happened when he fetched a stick on the beach that the vet believed was used to stab a poisoned fish.
 He survived both times.
 A few years later, he had a lump on his neck caused by a grass seed.
 As it was on his jugular vein it took the vet four hours to remove.
 Luckily, it was benign, and it did not slow him down for long.

 At thirteen he developed a limp.
 He would lift his foot and look up at us with sad eyes.
 One vet wanted to cut off his toe, so we sought another opinion.
 They suggested putting him on Meta-cam.
 This relieved his leg pain, although we found out later it had side effects.